$128 million to build an overpass at the Beams Road Level Crossing

 In 2019, the Queensland Government committed over $6 million into planning and design to identify a preferred option to improve safety and decrease congestion at the Carseldine rail level crossing on Beams Road.

 In June 2020, the Queensland Government committed a further $128 million towards addressing safety congestion at Beams Road, for the rail level crossing removal and Carseldine park 'n' ride upgrades.
-Construction of the $233 million level crossing overpass is due to start later in 2021, with funding contributions from Brisbane City Council and the Australian Government.
+Construction of the $233 million level crossing overpass is jointly funded with funding contributions from Brisbane City Council and the Australian Government.

 TMR will work with Brisbane City Council and Queensland Rail throughout the planning of the project.
 Brisbane City Council is responsible for the local road network including Beams Road.
 Queensland Rail is responsible for the rail corridor.